9 Facts About the History of Wine You Didn’t Know

 Viking sagas described a fantastic land on the other side of the Atlantic, filled with wild vines and wine of excellent quality.
 They called it Vinland.
 While the Vikings probably reached North America at the end of the first millennium CE, it would take four more centuries for the Europeans to establish a permanent presence in the New World.

 The first explorers and colonizers of North and South America brought guns, germs, and viticulture.
-The first winery in the Americas was established in Chile in the 16th century.
+The first wineries in the Americas were established in the 16th century, in what was the Spanish Viceroyalty of Peru, encompassing territories of present-day Peru and Chile, among other regions.
 This is not surprising, as wine was inseparable from the Roman Catholic Church, which fueled the colonization.
 From Chile, the missionaries traveled to Argentina.
 Up to the present day, these two countries are world famous for their regional grape varieties.

 In North America, the first attempts to establish vineyards took place in Florida by the French and later Spanish colonists.
-By the end of the 18th century, Spanish colonizers had brought grapes to the Pacific Coast.
+By the early 19th century, grapes arrived to the Pacific Coast, either by Spanish colonizers or, as some modern studies suggest, by the Russian expeditions.
 Soon, California became the center of wine production on the continent.
 The region remains home to the oldest and largest producers of wine in the United States.
 Nowadays, California is the fourth-largest wine producer in the world, after France, Italy, and Spain.

 8. Wine Took Over the Globe — But Was Banned in Japan